Alcohol licensing laws of the United Kingdom: Implementation of restrictions

 During the 19th century, licensing laws began to restrict the opening hours of premises.
 The Sunday Closing (Wales) Act 1881 required the closure of all public houses in Wales on Sundays.

 With the outbreak of First World War, the UK Parliament passed the Defence of the Realm Act 1914 (4 & 5 Geo.
 5. c.
 29).
-One section of the act concerned the hours pubs could sell alcohol, as it was believed that alcohol consumption would interfere with the war effort.
+One section of the act concerned the hours pubs could sell alcohol, since it was believed that alcohol consumption would interfere with the war effort.
 Licensed premises were restricted to opening for luncheon (11:00 or 12:00 to 14:40 or 15:00, depending on the region) and supper (17:30 or 18:30 to 22:30).

 The restrictions on serving alcohol in the UK continued after the war.
-In 1921 the wartime restrictions were extended indefinitely with the passing of the Licensing Act 1921.
-The law meant that pubs in urban areas could open between 11.30am and 3pm, and between 6.30pm and 11pm.
+In 1921, the wartime restrictions were extended indefinitely with the passing of the Licensing Act 1921.
+The law meant that pubs in urban areas could open between 11.30am and 3pm and between 6.30pm and 11pm.
 Pubs outside urban areas could open between 11.30am and 3pm but only between 6.30pm and 10pm after that.
-Sunday opening times were limited to a maximum of five hours divided between 12noon–3pm and 6pm–10pm.
+Sunday opening times were limited to a maximum of five hours divided between 12 noon–3pm and 6pm–10pm.
 All licensed premises in Wales and Monmouthshire were banned from opening on Sundays.
 However, private members' clubs were permitted to set their own opening times according to their own club by-laws after obtaining permission to serve alcohol from the relevant licensing justices of a licensing district.
-Two years later, the first woman MP in the UK Parliament Nancy Astor got her bill, the Intoxicating Liquor (Sale to Persons under Eighteen) Act 1923, passed into UK law.
+Two years later, the first woman MP in the UK Parliament, Nancy Astor, got her bill, the Intoxicating Liquor (Sale to Persons under Eighteen) Act 1923, passed into UK law.
 It still remains an offence to serve alcohol to anyone aged under 18 in the UK.

-The law did not change in the UK through the interwar period, Second World War, and post-war period.
-One of the reasons that restrictions were not lifted, despite a Royal Commission in 1929–31 looking into Licensing in the British Isles, was the pervasive attitude that public houses, in general, were "disreputable drinking dens".
+The law did not change in the UK through the interwar period, Second World War and post-war period.
+One of the reasons that restrictions were not lifted, despite a Royal Commission in 1929–31 looking into Licensing in the British Isles, was the pervasive attitude that public houses in general were "disreputable drinking dens".

-In the 1960s, several new licence acts were enacted into UK law.
+In the 1960s, several new licence bills were enacted into UK law.
 One defined what sort of places, such as bars, pubs, restaurants, hotels and clubs, could serve alcohol.
-Another made it an offence to sell alcohol in any premises without first getting a licence from a licensing authority (such as a local magistrate).
-However, none of these new Acts changed the times that alcohol could be served.
+Another made it an offence to sell alcohol on any premises without first obtaining a licence from a licensing authority (such as a local magistrate).
+However, none of these new acts changed the times that alcohol could be served.